Terkwood/delta-pack/README.md

 First of all, this is a demo.
 Until we have more time to test it out with a few small game deployments, we can't offer much in the way of support.
 That said, the strategy seems promising as a stopgap until Godot engine provides an official alternative.

+You must:

+- manage the version of your Godot game carefully
+- host [delta server](./delta-server), which describes version diffs
+- host the diffs on something like S3, a CDN, or your own webserver

+### Godot app

 To make this system work, your Godot app needs to have access to a resource at `res://release.tres` as defined in `release.gd`:

 ```swift